james2mid/syfol/README.md

 ## Config
 Configuration is done via an env file.
 The default configuration path is `~/.syfol` but this can be changed by setting the `ENV_PATH` global.
 Ensure the path is absolute.

-This is an example file minus keys which you need to get from Twitter.
+This is an example file minus API keys which you need to get from Twitter.

 ```
 SEARCH_QUERY='candy'           # The query for the search